 The GRE's Aptitude Test measures general scholastic ability for the graduate level.
 The Aptitude test has three sections: Verbal, Quantitative, and Analytical (written essay).
 After finishing the exam, you can request immediate feedback on your test scores.

 Request that the GRE results be sent to the University of Washington.
 Instructions are included in the Graduate School online application process.

 School Code/Departmental Code: 4854

 The GRE website (http://www.gre.org ) contains complete information on testing, a downloadable registration bulletin, and test site schedules.
-After registering for the GRE, you will receive a free electronic copy of POWERPREP, which is software that provides test preparation for the GRE General Test and Writing Assessment.

 A limited number of GRE fee waivers are available for seniors and non-enrolled college graduates who meet eligibility requirements.
 Fee waivers may be used for one General Test or one Subject Test.
 To apply for a GRE fee waiver contact the financial aid office of your previous college/university.

 For those students who have been out of school for some time, or who are unfamiliar with the GRE, we strongly advise a preparatory course or workshop.
 For example, the University of Washington Women's Center offers a GRE preparation course in the Life Long Learning Program.

 Students entering the PhD program must have successfully completed an introductory undergraduate level statistics course within the last five years.
 This requirement refers to courses that identify the learning of statistical theory and statistical methodologies as their main purpose and substantive content, as opposed to courses that might include some infusion of selected content on statistical methods.
 It is not necessary to have already met this prerequisite to apply to the program.
 The prerequisite can be satisfied any time prior to entering the University.
 [See GPA worksheet for indicating fulfillment.]

 The statistics prerequisite course should cover topics such as: